How to Organize Your Table Linens and Store Linens in a Small Space

 I have about twenty tablecloths, eight table runners, and several table skirts.
-These linens take up a lot of room, especially when stored wrapped with acid-free tissue paper and only one item deep, but fortunately, the right solution to store them is easily available.
+These linens take up a lot of room, especially when stored wrapped with acid-free tissue paper and only one item deep, but fortunately, the right solution to store them is easily available and inexpensive.
 Ideal storage for these items is something that does not put any extra weight on the linens, keeps them neatly folded, and easily accessible.
 That solution is a set of sturdy swing-arm trouser hangers.
 These hangers hold up to five tablecloths or runners, and can be hung over a door near the dining room for the maximum gain of storage space.
 Make sure to get the kind of trouser hanger with a plastic coating, so that if the hanger rusts, it will not ruin anything!

 Be sure to not hang lace tablecloths together, to prevent snagging!